History of Jalen Williams in Timeline

 April 21, 2024: Playoff Debut

-On April 21, 2024, in his playoff debut, Jalen Williams recorded 19 points, seven rebounds, four assists and two steals in a 94–92 Game 1 win over the New Orleans Pelicans in the opening round of the NBA playoffs.
+On April 21, 2024, Jalen Williams recorded 19 points, seven rebounds, four assists and two steals in a 94–92 Game 1 win over the New Orleans Pelicans in his playoff debut.

 On January 30, 2025, Jalen Williams was named as a reserve for the 2025 NBA All-Star Game, marking his first selection.